 Denise Buchanan

-Dr. Denise Buchanan is a globally recognized entrepreneur, educator, and human rights advocate dedicated to transforming individuals, communities, and systems.
-With dual Ph.D. degrees in Psychoneurology and Integrative Health, along with master’s degrees in Spiritual Psychology and Landscape Architecture, she operates at the intersection of healing, leadership, and regenerative design.
-Her work reflects a deep commitment to the principle that how we treat one another is inseparable from how we treat our environment, guiding initiatives that foster wellbeing, sustainability, and empowerment.
+Dr. Denise Buchanan is a globally recognized entrepreneur, educator, and human rights advocate whose work bridges healing, leadership, and regenerative design to transform individuals, communities, and systems.
+With dual Ph.D. degrees in Psychoneurology and Integrative Health, and master’s degrees in Spiritual Psychology and Landscape Architecture, she brings a rare, integrative lens to wellbeing, sustainability, and social impact—grounded in the belief that how we treat one another is inseparable from how we treat the earth.

-As Founder and CEO of Faith Has Feet™, Dr. Buchanan develops trauma-informed entrepreneurship, safeguarding, and skills-building programs that empower youth and underserved communities across the U.S., Africa, and the Caribbean.
-She is also the Founder of Sacred Garden Designs™, where she pioneers neurogardening and regenerative landscapes that promote emotional healing and community cohesion.
-Across these ventures, she excels at leading cross-functional teams, creating cultures of accountability and compassion, and leveraging technology to deliver accessible, impactful programs.
+As Founder and CEO of Faith Has Feet, Dr. Buchanan leads trauma-informed entrepreneurship, safeguarding, and skills-building initiatives that empower youth and underserved communities across the United States, Africa, and the Caribbean.
+Her programs emphasize dignity, agency, and economic pathways, equipping young people and women to heal, lead, and build resilient futures.
+Complementing this work, she is the Founder of Sacred Garden Designs, where she pioneers neurogardening and regenerative landscapes that support emotional healing, ecological stewardship, and community cohesion.

 • Protecting the Rights of the Child in Humanitarian Situations